 "In most instances, the low dose dexamethasone suppression test will allow the diagnosis of Cushing's disease to be made..."

 In most instances, the low dose dexamethasone suppression test will allow the diagnosis of Cushing's disease to be made, and will indicate of the type of Cushing's disease (pituitary versus adrenal origin) that is present.

-This test is performed works on the same principle as the low dose test, and is used when no reductions in cortisol levels are seen on the low dose test.
+This test works on the same principle as the low dose test, and is used when no reductions in cortisol levels are seen on the low dose test.
 The purpose is to determine definitively which type of Cushing's disease we are dealing with.
 In rare instances with pituitary origin Cushing's disease, the negative feedback loop is more resistant to the effects of dexamethasone.
 A higher dosage of this synthetic cortisol may be required to overcome this resistance and demonstrate the negative feedback mechanism.
-If we get a reduction in cortisol levels at either 4 and/or 8 hours after the higher dose of dexamethasone, then we have diagnosed pituitary origin Cushing's disease.
-If the levels don't budge from the high values of the pre-injection sample, then the diagnosis is adrenal origin Cushing's disease.
+If there is a reduction in cortisol levels at either 4 and/or 8 hours after the higher dose of dexamethasone, then we have diagnosed pituitary origin Cushing's disease.
+If the levels do not budge from the high values of the pre-injection sample, then the diagnosis is adrenal origin Cushing's disease.

 "A combination of these tests either will allow us to make a diagnosis of Cushing's disease, or will allow us to rule out the disease in your pet."

 In most instances, a combination of these tests either will allow us to make a diagnosis of Cushing's disease, or will allow us to rule out the disease in your pet.
-Occasionally, ancillary testing such as abdominal radiographs (x-rays) or ultrasound may be required to determine whether an adrenal tumor is present.
+Occasionally, additional testing such as abdominal radiographs (X-rays) or ultrasound may be required to determine whether an adrenal tumor is present.